lveyde/mysql_async_wasi/README.md

 SSL support comes in two flavors:

-1. Based on native-tls – this is the default option, that usually works without pitfalls (see the `native-tls-tls` crate feature).
+1. Based on rustls – TLS backend written in Rust (see the `rustls-tls` crate feature).

-2. Based on rustls – TLS backend written in Rust (see the `rustls-tls` crate feature).
+2. Based on native-tls – this is the option that usually works without pitfalls (see the `native-tls-tls` crate feature).

     Please also note a few things about rustls:
     -   it will fail if you'll try to connect to the server by its IP address,